xlcnd/isbnlib/docs/devs.rst

 Suppose you want a small script to get metadata using ``Open Library`` formated in BibTeX.

-To use this service you need an api-key (get it here_).
 A minimal script would be:

 .. code-block:: python

     from isbnlib import meta
     from isbnlib.registry import bibformatters

     SERVICE = 'openl'